au-bio-bootcamp/Exercise-10/README.md

 3. Make a new directory in your HOME called `emboss` and move the file `/home/shared/biobootcamp/data/Lamellibrachia_luymesi_MITOS_data/Lamellibrachia_luymesi_mtDNA_genome.gb` into it.
 Look at the context of this file.
 This is GenBank format where the features are annotated but the file is in a format that is not easy to manipulate.
 You want to **pull out the codon features (CDS) from this file**.
     1. EMBOSS has a program for helping find utilities within the EMBOSS software suite.
 We want a program that will help use extract features from the Genbank file.
 Type `wossname` and try the keyword `feature` when prompted.
 Does one of these utilities look useful for extracting features?
     2. Try `extractfeat –h`.
 Use this command to extract the codon features from the Genbank file.
 Use the flags `-type CDS –join`.
 You will have to sort out the input and output flags.
-    3. Check your output file and verify it is in fasta format and verify the sequences are only CDs (hint: look at headers).
-The rename the file with the proper extension (.fasta) if needed.
+    3. Check your output file and verify it is in fasta format and verify the sequences are only CDSs (hint: look at headers).
+Then rename the file with the proper extension (.fasta) if needed.
 You can use the `mv` or `rename` command - syntax: `rename current_pattern desired_pattern file`
     4. Next modify the fasta headers (text after ‘>’) of these files to `Lamellibrachia_luymesi_CDS`.
 Which command allows substitutions?
 Use cheat sheet and/or Google if needed to figure out format of the regular expression.

 4. Translate nucleotide data to amino acid data